arshavsuman20/Medical-Enhancement-App/README.md

 # Medical Image Enhancement Platform

-A deep learning-powered web application for enhancing medical images using a U-Net-based image restoration model.
-Users can upload medical images, visualize improvements with an interactive comparison slider, and download the enhanced results instantly.
+A deep learning-powered web application that enhances medical images using a U-Net-based image restoration model.
+The platform allows users to upload images, compare original and enhanced outputs using an interactive slider, and download the processed result in real time.

 ---